EthanGould/Hops_and_Java/README.md

 Hops N Java is the goto place for all things Coffee and Beer.

 It offers info from Roasters and Breweries to specifics on beans and beers.
-On the site you will also find links to equipment for brewig and roasting your very own delicious beverages.
+On the site you will also find links to equipment for brewing and roasting your very own delicious beverages.
+More changes to come.
+ENJOY!

 ## Developers
 Contact the developer for more info